eljost/pysisyphus/docs/nix.rst

 - SSE exentensions up to SSE4.2
 - AVX extensions up to AVX2
-- BLAS and LAPACK is provided by OpenBLAS or MKL
+- BLAS and LAPACK is provided by MKL
 - MVAPICH2 is used as the common MPI provider
 - The network for MPI parallelisation is ethernet and the loopback interface